unicef/publicgoods-toolkit/policy.md

 Tools](appendix-resources-tools.md#appendix-resources-and-tools) for
 some sample security questionnaires.

-**KEY RECOMMENDATION**: Recognize that protecting privacy and security requires continuous attention, starting from project inception.
+**KEY RECOMMENDATION**: Pay continuous attention to privacy and security from the moment of project inception.
 Invest well in your pre-engagement diligence with vendors around privacy and security.
 Create standardized data privacy and security questions for these vendor assessments.